 2. Slavery is still a threat to children

 Slavery and bonded labour are some of the worst forms of child labour.
-Children are also forced to become child soldiers, forced into sexual exploitation in prostitution and pornography and forced to engage in illicit activities such as the drug trade.
+Tens of thousands of children have been forced to serve as soldiers and work in military groups and militias in at least 17 countries in different regions around the world, while others have been forced into commercial sexual exploitation or made to engage in illicit activities such as the drug trade.

 3. Children caught in emergencies are exploited